Laurae2/Laurae/README.md

 * Auto-tune t-SNE (t-Distributed Stochastic Neighbor Embedding), but it comes already with premade hyperparameters tuned for minimal reproduction loss!

+** Optimization:**

+* Do feature selection & hyperparameter optimization using Cross-Entropy optimization & Elite optimization
+* Do the same optimization but with any variable (continuous, ordinal, discrete) for any function using fully personalized callbacks (which is both a great thing and a hassle for the user)

 **Improvements & Extras:**

 * Improve data.table memory efficiency by up to 3X while keeping a large part of its performance (best of both worlds? isn't that insane?)
+* Improve Cross-Entropy optimization by providing a more powerful frontend (at the expense of the user's necessary knowledge) in order to converge better on feature selection & but slower on hyperparameter optimization of black boxes
 * Load sparse data directly as dgCMatrix (sparse matrix)
 * Plot massive amount of data in an easily readable picture